Choose another writer in this calendar:

 being defeated in the battle, Yemelyan Pugachev swore to hang Captain Krylov and his family.

 As many other young men of the noble class, Krylov entered the imperial civil service, first with the salary of two roubles (about six shillings) a month.
 (Madame Krylov paid her servant two roubles a year.)
 In 1782 Krylov was transferred from Tver to St. Petersburg.
-Between the years 1782 and 1793 he wrote several comedies and comic operas, including Cofeinitsa, his earliest work, about a gypsy who reads the future in coffee grounds.
+Between the years 1782 and 1793 he wrote several comedies and comic operas, including Cofeinitsa, his earliest work, about a gypsy who reads the future in coffee grounds. none of his stage works had any great success.
 Following the death of his mother in 1788, Krylov gave up his employment in the public service, and devoted himself to literature.

 In St. Petersburg, Krylov became the center of a small intellectual circle.
 With Nikolai I. Novikov, a publisher and philanthropist, and Alexander N. Radishchev, a senior civil servant, he edited a satirical magazine entitled The Spirits' Mailbox (Pochta dukhov), which published social commentary in the guise of letters written by spirits and other figures from the underworld and soon had troubles with the censor.
 Krylov's own contributions include 'Kaib, An Oriental Tale' (1792), which denounced the czarist autocracy, and the 'Eulogy to the Memory of My Grandfather' (1792), a satire in the spirit of Enlightenment.
 However, later in life he criticized Voltairianism, the ideas of Encyclopedists, and opposed Alexander I's liberal reforms.
 Some of his negative views of the development of the Enlightenment derived from Napoleon's Invasion of Russia and its aftermath.